American Family Field

 Barhotel Shuttle Parking Pickupdropoff Area

 One final note on bar shuttles: Most, but not all, shuttle providers continue their seasonal services year after year.
-But occasionally a bar will discontinue their shuttle operations, and even the Brewers website is sometimes not up-to-date with who is actually running shuttles.
+But occasionally a bar will discontinue its shuttle operations, and even the Brewers website is sometimes not up-to-date with who is actually running shuttles.
 So before you make plans to take a shuttle from a specific bar, it’s never a bad idea to call and confirm that they still have one.
 If you’re going to a location where there are multiple bars with shuttles, then you can always just show up and call an audible if a bar no longer runs theirs.

 TSI Bonus tip for bar shuttles: Some bars provide shuttles to more than just Brewers games.
 Some also provide transit to events at American Family Field, some to Bucks games, and better yet, if you happen to come late in baseball season, we know of at least one (Jack’s American Pub) that also offers coach buses with a tailgate package for Lambeau Field.